zzisbeauty/simpleRL-reason/README.md

 # if you want to launch ray on more nodes, use
 ray start --address {MASTER-NODE-ADDRESS}:6379  --num-gpus 8

-# Submit ray task on the master node
+# Submit the Ray task from the master node
 cd train/examples/script
 ray job submit --address="http://127.0.0.1:8265" \
         --runtime-env-json='{
         "pip": ["ray==2.12.0", "latex2sympy2", "timeout_decorator"]
     }' -- /bin/bash train_ppo_qwen_base_math_lv35_new.sh
 ```
+The minimum hardware requirement for this process is 1 node with 8 H100-80G GPUs.
+The corresponding script for this setup is train_ppo_qwen_base_math_lv35_new_1_node.sh, although this configuration has not yet been tested.
+(You also need to launch the Ray cluster first.)

 ### Reproducing SimpleRL